 In relation to the point above, be very careful what you put down the sink!
 The odd pea, spoonful of scrambled egg and so on may slip through but when cooking in a campervan, bear in mind you will need to empty the water wastage later.
 Any food trapped in the sink pipe will cause almost immediate smell.
 The smell of last night’s rotten dinner is not what you want to wake up to the next day.
 We purchased a basin to avoid this although some campervans will come with plugs too.

 We’ve all seen into the wild, so although you want to save a penny or two when cooking in a campervan ensure you are well informed before foraging.
 Whilst brambles and raspberries can be readily available at roadside, be careful if foraging mushrooms that you are well informed of how to prepare and cook them.
 If you do find plenty safe mushrooms, we have a quick & easy camping stroganoff recipe you might like!

 We were really surprised by this (physics ain’t our strong point) however, chances are if you’re staying in a free campsite/wild camping you won’t have electricity.
 If you need electricity for your fridge to work you may be tempted to empty it’s contents thinking the food will go off.
 Turns out, the more full your fridge is, the more cold it will hold.
 If it’s empty it will get warmer quicker.
 So fill it.
 Don’t go chucking food out because you won’t have a fridge for a few days, use that space wisely.

 We forgot this the day we made salmon risotto.
 We could smell salmon risotto for days afterwards!
 Don’t get us wrong, there are some amazing salmon farms near Mt Cook and in Akaroa in New Zealand however, think before cooking in a campervan.
 The same goes for curry.
 That smell clings to the curtains for days.
 To be fair, we love curry so I’d happy sleep surrounded by it’s stench.
 Salmon, not so much.
-For a stinky-free risotto, read this recipe.
+For a stinky-free risotto, read the recipe on our vegetarian camping food.